cloudmesh-community/fa19-516-168/project/report.md

 * specify how to run
 * implement for 2 database technologies as it otherwise does not make sense
-* as students have likely figured out how to start databases on various cloud you ols have to show hwo to host the database on the cloud (this last step may prevent you from completing in time, as it requires some experimenting on your part, but as you said you have experience, this should not be an issue.
+* as students have likely figured out how to start databases on various cloud you also have to show how to host the database on the cloud (this last step may prevent you from completing in time, as it requires some experimenting on your part, but as you said you have experience, this should not be an issue.